ava-labs/avalanchego/vms/platformvm/docs/block_formation_logic.md

 * We try and build a Proposal block with one mempool proposal transaction, if any.
 No changes to chain time are proposed here.

 [^1]: Proposal transactions whose start time is too close to local time are dropped first and won't be included in any block.
 TODO: I am not sure why is this, but it's coherent with P-chain API dropping any AddValidator/Delegator/SubnetValidator request whose start time is too close.
+[^2]: Of course advance time transactions are proposal ones and they do change chain time.
+But advance time transactions are generated just in time and never stored in a mempool.
+Here I refer to mempool proposal transactions which are AddValidator, AddDelegator and AddSubnetValidator.
+Reward delegator transaction is a proposal transaction which does not change chain time but which is never in mempool (it's generated just in time).